big city

 new york pllc articles of organization

-You will next file your articles of organization.
+Next, you will file your articles of organization.
 These articles are the official creation document of your PLLC and must be filed with the New York Department of State Division of Corporations.
-You can do this online for a filing fee of $135.
+The filing fee is $200.

 5. Create an Operating Agreement